 Deadline

 The application fee is waived for students applying to the Direct Admit Program.
-Our deadline for fall 2023 is May 1, 2023, as Direct Admit applicants must be currently enrolled undergraduate students at Indiana University–Bloomington at the time of application submission.
+Our deadline for fall 2025 is May 1, 2025, as Direct Admit applicants must be currently enrolled undergraduate students at Indiana University–Bloomington at the time of application submission.
+Note: Though the deadline is not until May 1, 2025, we have often reached the maximum number of admitted students allowed for this program by January (the ABA-mandated maximum is 10% of the previous year's entering class).

 Admission